gubbi555/kafka-demo/README.md

 Solution: Ensure the maven-compiler-plugin in  pom.xml file is correctly configured for Java 17.
 Kubernetes Errors
 Issue: imagePullbackoff
-solution: need ensure that we have necessary permission to pull the image and attach imagePullpolicy and use secretes.yml file
+solution: need to ensure that we have necessary permission to pull the image and attach imagePullpolicy and use secretes.yml file